-International Society for Krishna Consciousness (ISKCON).
-In 1966 His Divine Grace A .C Bhaktivedanta Swami Prabhupada founded ISKCON in New York City in the United States of America in order to promote Krishna Consciousness worldwide.
+International Society for Krishna Consciousness (ISKCON) was founded by His Divine Grace A .C.
+Bhaktivedanta Swami Prabhupada in the year 1966 in New York City in the United States of America in order to promote Krishna Consciousness worldwide.

 ISKCON is a completely spiritual organization

-ISKCON, a spiritual body belonging to the Gaudiya-Vaishnava community, belongs to the traditional Vedic culture.
-The mission of this organization is to restore our lost relationship with our supreme father Lord Krishna and take us back to our eternal home, the spiritual world.
-ISKCON is not a political or commercial organization.
-The purpose of this organization is to awaken the development of dormant spiritual knowledge among the people.
-This organization preaches ‘Bhakti Yoga’ among the general mass of people according to vaisnava philosophy established in the light of Vedic scriptures, the revered words of Godhead Sri Krishna, Srimad Bhagavad Gita, the crown prince of Vedic knowledge, Srimad Bhagavatam, the Upanishads and other Vedic scriptures, by the most magnanimous Lord in the age of Kali, Sri Krishna Chaitanya Mahaprabhu.
+ISKCON is a spiritual organization which follows the Gaudiya-Vaishnava community of traditional Vedic culture.
+Bhaktivedanta Swami established ISKCON with the mission to help the suffering jivas in restoring their lost relationship with the supreme father Lord Krishna and take them back to their eternal home, the spiritual world.
+ISKCON doesn’t belong to or gratify any political or commercial organization.
+The purpose of this organization is to awaken the dormant spiritual knowledge among the people.
+It propagates ‘Bhakti Yoga’ and its teachings are primarily based on Vaisnava philosophy established in the light of Vedic scriptures like Bhgavad-gita, Srimad Bhagavatam, the Upanishads and other Vedic scriptures, by the most magnanimous Lord, Sri Krishna Chaitanya Mahaprabhu, who appear in the age of Kali to deliver the love of Godhead by simply chanting the holy names of Lord together (Sankirtan).

 Scriptural analysis of the term ‘ISKCON’

-The word ISKCON, even from the scriptural point of view, is the most significant name.
-ISKCON founder-Acharya His Divine Grace A.C Bhaktivedanta Swami Prabhupada very cleverly named it-International Society for Krishna Consciousness (ISKCON).
-The significance of using the word ‘International’ here is the inevitable prophecy of the Sri Chaitanya Mahaprabhu, described in the Sri Chaitanya Bhagavat (Anta khanda, 4/126).
+The name International Society for Krishna Consciousness (ISKCON) was very intelligently coined by its founder-Acharya His Divine Grace A.C Bhaktivedanta Swami Prabhupada after lot of analysis and thinking.
+The significance of using the word ‘International’ here is the inevitable prophecy of Sri Chaitanya Mahaprabhu, described in the Sri Chaitanya Bhagavat (Anta khanda, 4/126).

 “Prithivite Ache jato nagar adi gram